NuLL3rr0r/webrtc-leak-demo/README.md

 ## Running

-To run the server from your terminal window, in case you used the <code>make</code> command:
+To run the server from your terminal window, in case you used the `make` command:

 ```sh
 $ ./stage/webrtc-leak-demo
 ```

-Otherwise, if you invoked the <code>cargo build --release</code> command directly:
+Otherwise, if you invoked the `cargo build --release` command directly:

 ```sh
 $ ./target/release/webrtc-leak-demo
 ```

-And, accordingly for the <code>cargo build</code> command without the <code>--release</code> flag:
+And, accordingly for the `cargo build` command without the `--release` flag:

 ```sh
 $ ./target/debug/webrtc-leak-demo